Trelissick Park Group logo

 We currently have 8 volunteers, who do regular (often monthly) rounds of their allocated traps and bait stations when they can.

-We have 28 bait stations, 17 DOC200 mustelid traps, 15 A24 stations and 20 Bait Safe possum stations (serviced by the Regional Council) in operation.
-In addition to these we also have 10 Victor rat traps in wooden tunnels located between the Oban bridge and the debris trap.
-The possum/rodent bait for many years was 'pellet' bait.
-In 2016 the bait was changed to 'block' bait - to lessen the chances of pellets being dislodged from the bait stations and of rats hoarding them.
+We have 28 bait stations, 17 DOC200 mustelid traps, 15 A24 stations, and 20 Bait Safe possum stations (serviced by the Regional Council).
+The possum and rodent bait for many years was pellet bait.
+In 2016 the bait was changed to block bait to lessen the chances of pellets being dislodged from the bait stations and of rats hoarding them.
 The block bait is designed mainly for rodents.

 The locations of bait stations and mustelid traps are shown on the following maps.